amazingalek/Stardew-MegaStorage/README.md

 # Compatibility
 * Requires [SMAPI](https://smapi.io/).
 * Supports multiplayers and controllers.
-* Compatible with Automate and Json Assets.
+* Compatible with Automate and mods for Json Assets and Content Loader.
 * Partially compatible with Chests Anywhere.
 It works, but opening Large Chest and Magic Chest through Chests Anywhere will show them as normal chests.

 # Is this safe?